netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 ![](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/docs/media/singletopology.png)

-## Create a Citrix ADC VPX instance from Azure Marketplace
+## Get Citrix ADC VPX instance from Azure Marketplace

 Create a Citrix ADC VPX from the Azure Marketplace.
-For more information on how to create a VPX, see [Get Citrix ADC VPX on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-vpx.md).
+For more information on how to create a VPX, see [Get Citrix ADC VPX from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-vpx.md).

-## Create a Citrix Ingress Controller Image URL on Azure
+## Get Citrix Ingress Controller from Azure Marketplace

 To deploy CIC, an image registry should be created on Azure and the correponding image URL should be used to fetch the CIC image.
-For more information on how to create registery and get image URL, see [Get Citrix Ingress Controller Image URL on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)
+For more information on how to create registery and get image URL, see [Get Citrix Ingress Controller from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)

 Once registry is created, the CIC registry name should be attched to the aks cluster used for deployment.
 ```